There are a few easy steps that will ensure your scooter is in top shape come spring time:

 - Check it monthly - power your scooter on once a month to see if the charge level is holding up or dropping.
 If you notice that it's lower than what it was originally, charge it up to the 75% - 85% level once again before putting it back.

-- Don't ride in the snow - riding in the snow can allow humidity to enter the case of your scooter, corroding the electrical parts.
-We know it might be hard to part with your best friend for the season, but it's best to avoid exposing it to snow and salt.
+- Don't ride in the snow or rain - riding in the snow or rain can allow humidity to enter the case of your scooter, corroding the electrical parts.
+We know it might be hard to part with your best friend for the season, but it's best to avoid exposing it to wet conditions and/or salt.

 - Avoid overcharging - though most scooters come with a battery management system which includes overcharging protection, it is damaging to the battery cells to overcharge them for extended periods of time.
 None of us will unplug our scooter the second it's charged, but we can all try to minimize the amount of time it's overcharging for.

 - Lubricate bearings - last but not least it's important to keep your bearings greased up!
-You can use regular WD-40 to spray over your wheel bearing while the wheel is being turned.
+You should use grease-based lubricant such as Jig-A-Loo (orange bottle) to spray over your wheel bearing while the wheel is being turned.
 Afterwards, wipe off excess lubricant with a paper towel.
+This process is shown in this clip: https://youtu.be/YULmLJtbin8?t=116

 For any additional questions, submit a request.